Skip to content

 In Smithfield Woods, 14.63% of Residents Rehospitalized

-This metric measures the number of rehospitalizations per thousand days of short-term care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical abilities of residents.
+This is a measure of the number of rehospitalizations per thousand days of short-term resident care.
+Avoiding rehospitalizations during rehabilitation is key to restoring the health of residents.

 Short-term Care: ER Visits